ThePhoenix77/workplace-safety-ai/README.md

 1. **View the Landing Page:**
    - Enable GitHub Pages on the `main` branch via repository settings.
-   - Access your live demo at `https://ThePhoenix77.github.io/workplace-safety-ai/`.
+   - Access your live demo at `https://ThePhoenix77.github.io/workplace-safety-ai/` or simply [Click here](https://thephoenix77.github.io/workplace-safety-ai/).

 2. **Project Expansion:**
    - This repo serves as a project placeholder.
 Future updates will include the full implementation of the AI model for PPE detection.